-This tool allows you to run a linear object e.g. a platform (but not track), parallel to another linear object (e.g. track).
+This tool allows you to run a linear object e.g. a platform, fence, road, track etc , parallel to another linear object (e.g. track).
 Select a section of track using the Select tool.
 Select the Offset tool and then select a platform from the browser list.

-I have set the offset to 6.5 metres which is about correct for the platform to be used
+I have set the offset (centre to centre of objects) to 6.5 metres which is about correct for the platform to be used